drivechain-project/drivechain.info/_posts/2025-07-01-perf-contest.md

 ## Appendix 1: Cost

 How expensive would these nodes be?
-Our contest paints a misleading picture, because we had to first *generate* an enormous pile of fake txns.
-To merely run a full node, would require a machine roughly between to Hetzer's EX44 (about 50 Euros per month) and Akami's G8-dedicated-64x16 ($560 month).
+Our GitHub runners had to be extra powerful, in order to *administer* the contest (mainly, because they had to fist *generate* an enormous pile of fake txns).
+In the real world, full nodes would merely need to download and validate blocks.
+Mere validation would require a machine, roughly between Hetzer's EX44 (about 50 Euros per month) and Akami's G8-dedicated-64x16 ($560 month).
 We could eyeball it at **$3600 per year**.

 In return for our $3600 per year, we are rewarded with a node that can do 11,594 tps.
 By dividing, we get a ratio of **3.22 tps per annual dollar**.
 (This ratio allows us to compare our largeblock node against other largeblock-node projects.)